Zach’s Recorder Recommendations

 $used

-• Discontinued, but widely available used.
+• Discontinued, but probably available used.

 • 4 XLR inputs (each accepts 1/4″ too) with phantom power + a special connector for Zoom’s mic modules, for total of 6 tracks of simultaneous recording.